 Restaurants:

 There are hundreds of restaurants serving a variety of food across the Island and almost everything is similar.
-Trust your instinct to choose one and you will do absolutely fine.
+Trust your instinct to choose one and you will do fine.
 So does Bally-Hoo to me.
-Close to ferry terminal.
+Close to the ferry terminal.
 Loved the place.
-Just on the shore with some good views of beach and sailing boats.
-The host recommended some Mexican Style Fish, it was pretty good.
+Just on the shore with some good views of the beach and sailing boats.
+The host recommended some Mexican-style fish, it was pretty good.
 The other restaurant, Casa Chetto which I tried for some quick drinks just across the terminal is good too.
 La Lomita, on the other side of the island close to shore, is a must-try for some authentic Mexican food.

 Activities: